 Specific research themes:

-Allard R. Feddes is a university lecturer at the Social Psychology Department of the University of Amsterdam, the Netherlands.
+Allard R. Feddes is Assistant Professor at the Social Psychology Department at the Social Psychology Department of the University of Amsterdam, the Netherlands.
 He has an MA in Social and Organizational Psychology (University of Groningen, the Netherlands, 2004), a PhD in Social Psychology (Friedrich-Schiller University of Jena, Germany, 2007), and has studied and worked at Maynooth University (Ireland), Simon Fraser University (Vancouver, Canada), ISCTE-Lisbon University Institute (Portugal) and the University of Milano-Bicocca (Italy).
 Allard is broadly interested in the question how group membership influences our thinking (cognition), feeling (affect and emotions) and doing (behaviour).
 His research includes topics such as development of intergroup prejudice and stereotyping, discrimination, acculturation, antecedents and consequences of hate-crime, and psychological processes involved in radicalization and terrorism.
 In addition, Allard is interested in developing interventions (i.e., countering discrimination) and how to best show what works and and what not (evidence-based evaluation).

 Fundamentals of Psychology (Introduction course in Psychology, PPLE Bachelor Programme)